cataclysmbnteam/Cataclysm-BN/docs/en/mod/lua/reference/lua.md

 🇻 Variable --> <code>integer</code>

 > If this value is set (non-negative), this gunmod functions as a sight.
-A sight is only usable to aim by a character whose current Character::recoil is at or below this value.
+A sight is only usable to aim by a character whose current <code>[Character](#sol::Character)</code>::recoil is at or below this value.

 #### exclusion_category {#sol::IslotGunmod::exclusion_category}